About Sebei National Youth Movement (SNYM)

 Our Mission

-Our pledge
+Our Pledge

-If you are tired of watching, if you are done with being ignored, join SNYM.
-Bring your courage, your story, your phone.
-Together we will demand justice.
+Join SNYM.
+Bring your courage, your story, and your voice.
+Together, we will demand justice.

 Why We Exist